PixarAnimationStudios/ruby-jss/README.md

 `gem install jss-api`

-If you're using Ruby 1.8.7, install the following gems manually first, since the JSS gem will try to install newer, incompatible versions if they aren't pre-installed.
+If you're using Ruby 1.8.7 (Casper 9.4 - 9.6 only), install the following gems manually first, since the JSS gem will try to install newer, incompatible versions if they aren't pre-installed.

 `gem install json -v 1.6.5`